adriangilreyes/Traductor-IA/README.md

 "# Traductor-IA"

-# 🌍 Traductor IA
+# 🌍 AI Translator

-Aplicación de traducción automática usando modelos Transformer + interfaz en Gradio.
+Automatic translation application using Transformer models + interface in Gradio.

 ## 🚀 Features
-- Traducción multi-idioma
+- Multi-language translation
-- Interfaz gráfica con Gradio
+- Graphical interface with Gradio
-- Swap de idiomas
+- Language swapping
-- Historial básico
+- Basic history
-- UI personalizada con CSS
+- Custom UI with CSS
 ## 🛠 Tech
 - Python
 - HuggingFace Transformers
 - Gradio

 ## Models
-Se trata de un modelo Transformer pre-entrenado llamado "MarianMTModel", junto con la UI hacemos un traductor estable y escalable.
+This is a pre-trained Transformer model called "MarianMTModel," which, together with the UI, creates a stable and scalable translator.
-Principalmente hemos escogido tres idiomas predominantes, cómo pueden ser el : Alemán, Inglés, Fránces.
+We have primarily chosen three dominant languages: German, English, and French.
 ## Documentation

 Documentation MarianMTModel : https://huggingface.co/docs/transformers/model_doc/marian